Training for puppies and their families! Puppy Kindergarten, Puppy Socials and private lessons

 We will be closed on the following dates:

 All weather-related class cancellations will be announced on our voicemail system two hours before classes are scheduled to begin.
 Please call 401-714-5652 for the latest updates.

-Our Puppy Preschool and Daycare and Preschool is open on Mondays, Tuesdays and Thursdays between 8am and 5 pm.
+Our Puppy Preschool is open Monday through Thursday between 7:30 am and 5:30 pm.
 For pups between 8 and 16 weeks of age, our Puppy Preschool program is designed to reinforce housetraining when you're not home and provide socialization and enrichment for young pups in a safe, controlled environment!
 Please call for details: 401-714-5652.
 More info